AbstractUmbra/Hondana/README.md

 - There are no API endpoints for Artist.
 Currently, if you query a manga without the `"artist"` query includes then you will not receive artist data.
 - The tags are locally cached since you **must** pass UUIDs to the api (and I do not think you're going to memorise those), there's a convenience method for updating the local cache as `Client.update_tags`
+  - I have added [an example](../Hondana/../hondana/examples/updating_local_tags.py) on how to do the above.